 You may also attach an excel spreadsheet with the same data rather than copying it to this table.
+If you do attach a spreadsheet, please write "See Attachment" below.

 Outfall / Interconnection ID Latitude & Longitude Sample date Ammonia Chlorine Conductivity Salinity E. coli or Enterococcus Surfactants Water Temp Pollutant of concern